refractionPOINT/lce_doc/docs/getting-started.md

   * Key ID
   * Secret Key
   * Region
-* Optionally, view samples of the stream's data (assuming recent samples are available)
+* Optionally, you can view samples of the detection stream's data (assuming recent detections have occurred)

 With this output in place you can extend the life of your detections beyond the 1 year LimaCharlie retains them, and even make them available for consumption from any tool that can pull from S3.